-In church and in worship interpersonal contact will have to be limited.
+Worship in church buildings will limit interpersonal contact.
 It is not necessary for the pastor to shake hands with people or for people to greet each other with a handshake.
 People can exchange the sign of peace by speaking the words and bowing slightly to each other.
 It is not necessary to pass the offering plates through the pews.
 People can deposit their offerings before or after the service.
 Whether wafers or loaves of bread are used for Holy Communion, those who handle the elements can wear protective latex gloves.
 Those who distribute the elements should rub disinfectant into their hands and fingers.
 You are correct that the CDC has concluded that drinking wine with alcoholic content from a silver or gold-inlay chalice, that is wiped with a purificator after each imbibing, has a low risk of transmitting germs (although this seems counterintuitive to a lot of people).
 Intinction would entail a higher risk of transmitting germs because people’s finger tips dip into the wine along with the bread.
 Individual glasses would have to be washed in a commercial grade dish washer because fingers and lips touch the rims of the little glasses.
 Chalices fitted with a pouring lip could be used to pour the wine into individual classes.
 (Congregations that use disposable plastic containers should be encouraged to cease and desist from contributing to environmental pollution!)
-The chalice should also be washed with hot water and soap and altar guild members who place the individual glasses in a tray should wear latex gloves.
+The chalice should also be washed with hot water and detergent and altar guild members who place the individual glasses in a tray should wear latex gloves.
 Since the whole Christ is received under either species (the doctrine of concomitance) communicants concerned about the cup could receive the bread only.
 The bread or wafer should be slightly dropped into cupped hands rather than placed directly in the hand.